rolandort/log2graylog/README.md

 - **Performance Enhancements**:
   - [ ] Support for large log files (10+ GB) through chunking and parallel processing
   - [ ] Performance optimizations using asynchronous HTTP requests (using CompletableFuture or PushPromiseHandler)
+  - [ ] Batch processing to reduce the number of HTTP requests

 - **Technical Debt**:
   - [x] Improve naming conventions for formatters based on log sources